Gauge-invariant uniqueness theorems for $P$-graphs: Preliminaries

 For coactions, there is a subtlety: we must choose what sort of morphisms we want.
 For this paper, since $G$ is discrete, the easiest choice is the following: a \emph{morphism} $\phi:(A,\delta)\to (B,\epsilon)$ beween coactions is just a $\delta-\epsilon$ equivariant *-homomorphism $\phi:A\to B$.
 The category of coactions has maximal objects: a coaction $(A,\delta)$ is \emph{maximal} if whenever $\pi:(B,\epsilon)\to (A,\delta)$ is a surjective morphism that is faithful on the fixed-point algebra $B^\epsilon$, then $\pi$ is an isomorphism (and $\epsilon$ is maximal).
 This is not the original definition of maximal, but is a characterization that is recorded in \cite[Proposition~A.1]{klqgiut}.
-Reformulating slightly, we get an abstract GIUT: \begin{thm}[Abstract GIUT] If $(A,\delta)$ is a maximal coaction, then a surjective *-homomorphism $\pi:A\to B$ is faithful if and only if it is faithful on the fixed-point algebra $A^\delta$ and equivariant for $\delta$ and a maximal coaction $\epsilon$ on $B$. \end{thm} Given any coaction $(A,\delta)$, there are a maximal coaction $(A^m,\delta^m)$ and a surjective morphism $\psi_\delta:(A^m,\delta^m)\to (A,\delta)$ that is faithful on the fixed-point algebra, and moreover the assignment $(A,\delta)\to (A^m,\delta^m)$ is functorial.
+Reformulating \cite[Corollary~A.2]{klqgiut} slightly, we get an abstract GIUT: \begin{thm}[Abstract GIUT, \cite{exel, klqgiut}] If $(A,\delta)$ is a maximal coaction, then a surjective *-homomorphism $\pi:A\to B$ is faithful if and only if it is faithful on the fixed-point algebra $A^\delta$ and equivariant for $\delta$ and a maximal coaction $\epsilon$ on $B$. \end{thm} \cite[Proposition~A.1]{klqgiut}, in turn, is based upon \cite[Proposition~3.1]{clda}.
+Given any coaction $(A,\delta)$, there are a maximal coaction $(A^m,\delta^m)$ and a surjective morphism $\psi_\delta:(A^m,\delta^m)\to (A,\delta)$ that is faithful on the fixed-point algebra, and moreover the assignment $(A,\delta)\to (A^m,\delta^m)$ is functorial.
 Any such $\psi_\delta$, or the coaction $(A^m,\delta^m)$, is a \emph{maximalization} of $(A,\delta)$, and is unique up to isomorphism.
-The category also has minimal objects: a coaction $(A,\delta)$ is \emph{normal} if whenever $\pi:(A,\delta)\to (B,\epsilon)$ is a surjective morphism that is faithful on $A^\delta$, then $\pi$ is an isomorphism (and $(B,\epsilon)$ is normal).
+The existence of maximalizations was first proved in \cite[Theorem~3.3]{maximal}, although the construction was nonfunctorial; then \cite[Theorem~6.4]{fischer} gave a functorial construction of maximalizations.
+The category also has minimal objects: a coaction $(A,\delta)$ is \emph{normal} if whenever $\pi:(A,\delta)\to (B,\epsilon)$ is a surjective morphism that is faithful on $A^\delta$, then $\pi$ is an isomorphism (and $\epsilon$ is normal).
 Again, this is not the original definition of normal, but is a characterization recorded in \cite[Proposition~A.1]{klqgiut}.
 Given any coaction $(A,\delta)$ there are a normal coaction $(A^n,\delta^n)$ and a surjective morphism $\eta_\delta:(A,\delta)\to (A^n,\delta^n)$ that is faithful on the fixed-point algebra, and moreover the assignment $(A,\delta)\to (A^n,\delta^n)$ is functorial.
 Any such $\eta_\delta$, or the coaction $(A^n,\delta^n)$, is a \emph{normalization} of $(A,\delta)$, and is unique up to isomorphism.